CiscoDevNet/iotvizconf/README.md

 ## Application Overview:

-This IOT solution for this connected car/truck consists of DMO software monitoring the OBD-II, MODBUS, CANBUS sensors, an IOT controller function integrated into ODL, and a UI (IoT VizConf) enabling the administrator to configure various sensor policies.
+The AutoDev IOT solution for this connected car/truck consists of DMO software monitoring the OBD-II, MODBUS, CANBUS sensors, an IOT controller function integrated into ODL, and a UI (IoT VizConf) enabling the administrator to configure various sensor policies.
 In addtion there is a cloud-based application (separate from IoT VizConf) that receives and processes sensor data.

 Figure 1 depicts the architecture of the components used in this innovation.